 For data-driven stories, to appear under “Trends” menu

-The median existing-home price for all housing types in February was $357,300, up 15% from a year before, as median prices rose in each region.
+The median existing-home price for all housing types in August was $389,500, a 7.7% rise from the year before.

 The NAR’s Community Aid and Real Estate (CARE) Report shows that REALTOR® associations donated a median of $12,070 this past year, a 20% increase over 2020.